Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ### Summary of identity registration steps:

 1) Access the Invitation Link and follow instructions.
-Your identity will be

 2) Accept Documents presented in MyAccessId